gittieatlas/PEP/tutorial/text.md

 The manifest is just a json file that collects info about your application into one config file.
 It describes the application, its colors and icons.
 We also define which URL (relative to the URL the app is loaded from) should be opened if the application is installed to a device.

-We can gerenate a manigest using this [generator](https://app-manifest.firebaseapp.com/).
+We can generate a manifest using this [generator](https://app-manifest.firebaseapp.com/).

 Once you have the manifest file in your project folder, you just need to add a link to it in the `head` of html file and then the application picks up our manifest.

 ![Web App Manifest Generator](https://gyazo.com/679c76ffb65c3ff9defcc38abdf67a6a) Fill in the placeholders and upload an image to generate icons, then download the zip file.

-Before linking the manifest, the manifest wasn't detected in the chrom dev tools Applications tab.
+Before linking the manifest, the manifest wasn't detected in the chrome dev tools Applications tab.
 If you visit it again, after linking the manifest, you should see it detected with all the parameters and icons we defined.

 before: https://gyazo.com/fe97fdd5d721daa5ba1dfc2d71482da8